techidaily/site-facebook/source/_posts/creators-get-ready-instagram-adds-more-money-making-avenues.md

 ## Instagram Is Expanding Monetization Opportunities for Creators

- Facebook CEO, Mark Zuckerberg, and the head of Instagram, Adam Mosseri, met on[Instagram Live](https://www.instagram.com/p/COLhAulnD%5F6/) to discuss a number of upcoming updates to Instagram.
+ Facebook CEO, Mark Zuckerberg, and the head of Instagram, Adam Mosseri, met on [Instagram Live](https://www.instagram.com/p/COLhAulnD%5F6/) to discuss a number of upcoming updates to Instagram.
 During the livestream, Zuckerberg announced some major changes to the ways that creators can generate revenue on Instagram.

 ![Instagram Live with Zuckerberg and Mosseri](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/04/zuckerberg-mosseri-instagram-live.png)